BrianBasha/github-api/README.md

 }
 ```

-The second endpoing (http://localhost:3000/github/repositories-http) uses a normal http request, and requires three parameters in the request body in the following format:
+The second endpoint (http://localhost:3000/github/repositories-http) uses a normal http request, and requires three parameters in the request body in the following format:

 ```
 {